zoltuz/SYSBIO_toolboxes/README.md

 # SYSBIO Toolboxes
-This project compares the currently available toolboxes that are used in Systems/Synthetic Biology projects
+This project compares some of the currently available toolboxes that are used in Systems/Synthetic Biology projects

 [General info](general.md)